oVirt/ovirt-site/source/release/4.4.10/index.md

 # oVirt 4.4.10 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.10 First Release Candidate as of December 21, 2021.
+The oVirt Project is pleased to announce the availability of the 4.4.10 Second Release Candidate as of January 13, 2022.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.